 As much as kids need space, they also need structure, though your children will never tell you that!
 Establishing daily routines and assigning chores can provide a framework within an otherwise flowy, flexible lifestyle and continue instilling core values like responsibility and teamwork while on the road.

 As kids get older, teach them the critical tasks required to set up and pack up camp to ready them for travel adventures in their adult life.
 They’ll be RVing on their own before you know it, and you get to offer them years of invaluable experience — before they need it.

 Take advantage of the best classroom opportunity ever.

 Educational experiences enrich trips of any length and offer a nice balance between mellow downtime at camp and the intense physical activities common on family vacations.
 Historical destinations and educational tie-ins make RVing the optimal real-world classroom and can easily be incorporated into your road-schooling curriculum.
 And, really, any destination can be an educational one.

 The even better news is that you don’t have to spend a bunch of money on museums to infuse educational experiences into RVing.
-Websites and apps — like HearHere — can help you find free or low-cost historical, educational, and “off-the-beaten-path” sites.
+Websites and apps — like Autio — can help you find free or low-cost historical, educational, and “off-the-beaten-path” sites.
 Many of these online tools enhance visits with photos, tips, and background information.
-Travel days can become less routine and more educational with voice-guided road trip apps like Roadtrippers and GyPSy Guide, too.
-(It’s kind of like installing a museum in your RV.)
+Travel days can become less routine and more educational with voice-guided road trip apps.
+It’s kind of like installing a museum in your RV.